-Finally, grasshoppers are an occasional problem in alfalfa seed production.
+Grasshoppers are an occasional problem in alfalfa seed production.
 Grasshopper damage generally appears to be more severe when the alfalfa seed crop is thin, dry, and under environmental stress.
 A lush, thick, and healthy alfalfa seed field is able to support a grasshopper population with little damage.
-The Saskatchewan Ministry of Agriculture extension bulletin "Grasshopper Control" outlines grasshopper infestation ratings in detail for egg, nymph, and adult populations.
+The Saskatchewan Ministry of Agriculture website provides important information including "Grasshoppers - Overview, Control Methods, and Economic Thresholds" and a "Grasshopper Survey Map" which outlines grasshopper infestation ratings in detail based on adult grasshopper survey counts undertaken throughout the province in the 2024 field season.
 A severe infestation is equivalent to 13 or more grasshoppers moving away as you take a step in the field.
 Often, grasshopper numbers will appear high on alfalfa leafcutting bee shelter access roads within the field, but on these roads and in open areas, numbers over 25 grasshoppers per step equate to a severe infestation.